storagebits/KISSS/README.md

 ![KISSS - Keep It Simple Slide Scanner](https://github.com/storagebits/KISSS/blob/master/images/slidestock.jpg?raw=true)

 You understand now why I needed some automations to accomplish this task :-)

 My goal was to capture those 10'000 slides.
-First to keep all those memories in a safe place and also to have an easy way to watch them.
+First to keep all those memories in a safe place and also to have an easy and confortable way to watch them.
 With this DIY scanner It takes about 3 minutes to scan a 50 slides's rack.
 With some optimisations (like working exclusively in RAM) it could even take a single minute.

 ## Hardware components
  - **Slide projector with wired remote**